K3NK3/ComfyUI-K3NKImageGrab/README.md

 ### "not enough values to unpack" error
 - Ensure you're using the latest version
-- Check that `.latent` files are in correct WanVideo format
+- Check that `.latent` files are in correct WanVideoWrapper format
 - Verify tensor shapes in console output

 ### Anchor frame not as expected